Extraltodeus/pre_cfg_comfy_nodes_for_ComfyUI/README.md

 A set of nodes to prepare the noise predictions before the CFG function

-All can be chained and should be highly compatible with most things.
+All can be **chained and repeated** within the same workflow!

+They should be highly compatible with most other nodes.

 The order matters and depends on your needs.

 The best chaining order is therefore to be determined by your own preferences.

-They can be used multiple times in the same workflow!

 All are to be used like any model patching node, right after the model loader.